narenderpanwar/certified-kubernetes-administrator-course/docs/03-Scheduling/16-Static-Pods.md

 ## Another way to configure static pod

-- Instead of specifying the option directly in the **`kubelet.service`** file, you could provide a path to another config file using the config option, and define the directory path as staticPodPath in the file.
+- Instead of specifying the option directly in the **`kubelet.service`** file, you could provide a path to the kube-config file using the config option, and define the directory path as staticPodPath in the file.

   ![sp1](../../images/sp1.PNG)